Updated on August 30th, 2022 by Bob Ciura

 Another margin of safety for investors is the company’s pristine balance sheet.
 J&J is one of only two U.S. companies (the other being Microsoft) that has a ‘AAA’ credit rating from Standard & Poor’s.

-J&J stock has a 2.5% dividend yield.
-While it is not the highest yield around, it is significantly higher than the S&P 500 average yield.
+J&J stock has a 2.8% dividend yield.
 And, J&J provides one of the safest business models in the world, along with reliable dividend increases each year.

 About this best dividend stock selection’s author: Bob Ciura is President of Content at Sure Dividend.
 He has worked at Sure Dividend since October 2016.
 He oversees all content for Sure Dividend and its partner sites.
 Prior to joining Sure Dividend, Bob was an independent equity analyst publishing his research with various outlets including The Motley Fool and Seeking Alpha.
 Bob received a Bachelor’s degree in Finance from DePaul University, and an MBA with a concentration in Investments from the University of Notre Dame.